davidwyly/rxn/README.md

 * Automated validation of API requests using existing (or generated) API contracts
 * Event logging on RXN Record CRUD operations
 * File caching
+* Speed improvements (with an eye on compiled extensions)